MttArmstrong/testing-lesson/_episodes/05-refactor-for-testing.md

     return [x1, y1, x2, y2]
 ```
 Notice this is *still* in our test file.
 We don't want it in our project and
-it's just a helper for our tests.
-It make sense to have it in our test file
+it's just a helper for our tests, we could use it elsewhere in later tests.
-as we could use it elsewhere.
-Since it's non-trivial we also have a test for
+Since the function is non-trivial we also have it tested.
-it.

 {: .challenge}
 > ### Test the first overlap orientation